 At this stage, low volume should not worry you.
 So long as a few people are finding your product, you can always influence some more.

 Determining your acquisition metrics depends on the nature of your services.
-For instance, piktochart.com determines theirs by a more direct approach – simply pulling numbers directly from their database.
+For instance, piktochart.com determines theirs by a more direct approach – simply pulling numbers directly from their database that simplifies the process of data discovery.
 They also display the numbers on their page and update them on a weekly basis for their visitors to see.

 Again, it depends on the nature of your startup.
 For most SaaS companies, subscribing to their blog using email could be looked at as an advanced stage of acquisition.
 For an online journal, this gesture could be considered as activation.